hphelion/documentation/commercial/GA1/commercial.install-GA-esx.md

 		ssh root@192.0.2.1

-3. Make sure the information in the [`baremetal.csv` configuration file](/helion/openstack/ga/install/prereqs/#req-info) file is correct and in the following format and upload the file to `/root`.
+3. Make sure the information in the [`baremetal.csv` configuration file](/helion/openstack/ga/install/prereqs/#csv/) file is correct and in the following format and upload the file to `/root`.

-	***QUESTION: Must use IPMI user vs ILO user in beta?***
+4.
 		<mac_address>,<ipmi_user>,<ipmi_password>,<ipmi_address>,<no_of_cpus>,<memory_MB>,<diskspace_GB>

 	**Important**: There must be one entry in this file for each baremetal system you intend to install.
-The file must contain exactly five lines for the ESX installation.
+The file must contain exactly six lines for the ESX installation.
 For example, your file should look similar to the following:

 		78:e7:d1:22:5d:10,administrator,password,192.168.11.5,12,32768,2048
 		78:e7:d1:22:5d:58,administrator,password,192.168.11.1,8,16384,2048